lassade/bevy_gizmos/README.md

 4. Gizmos for days

-Have a lot of pre-made gizmos, enough to cover basic and some extra, to name a few: capsule, spline, arrow_handle;
+Have a lot of pre-made gizmos, enough to cover basic and some extra, to name a few: capsule, spline, arrow_handle, billboards;

 ### Other alternatives